pagkly/Zed/Investopedia3/Full Retirement Age.md

 -   India: 5814
 -   Indonesia: 56 (gradually increasing to 65 by 2043)15
 -   Japan: 6516
--   [South Korea](https://www.investopedia.com/articles/personal-finance/121615/returning-south-korea-retire-howto-guide.asp): 62 (gradually increasing to 65 by 2033)17
+-   [[South Korea]](https://www.investopedia.com/articles/personal-finance/121615/returning-south-korea-retire-howto-guide.asp): 62 (gradually increasing to 65 by 2033)17
 -   Mexico: 6518
 -   Philippines: 6019
 -   Russia: 60 for men (gradually increasing to 65 by 2028); 55 for women (gradually increasing to 60 by 2028)20